LD4P/arm/modeling_recommendations/fonts_handwriting_notation.md

 Summary of recommendations:
 ==============
 - Define classes Font, Typeface, FontStyle, and HandwritingType
-- Define predicates writtenIn, hasTypeface, hasFontStyle, and hasHandwritingType
+- Define predicates writtenIn, hasTypeface, hasStyle, and hasHandwritingType
 - Eliminate class bf:FontSize and predicate bf:fontSize.
 - Define a set of named individuals to represent typefaces, or use an external controlled vocabulary if one exists.
 This is not a closed set, since new typefaces can be created.
 - Define a set of named individuals to represent font styles, or use an external controlled vocabulary if one exists.